-From the G factors measured in Virgo one can deduce that the fraction of diffused light (f{sc}) on the WE bench is as expected from the expected optics characteristics ($f{sc} = 10^{-8}$, see [15] section 3.2) while it is a factor 5 to 10 smaller at NE.
+From the G factors measured in Virgo one can deduce that the fraction of diffused light (f{sc}) on the WE bench is as predicted from the expected optics characteristics ($f{sc} = 10^{-8}$, see [15] section 3.2) while it is a factor 5 to 10 smaller at NE.
 A factor 2 at most can be attributed to measurement uncertainty.
-The residual factor 2 to 5 could be attributed to the fact that the second face of the WE mirror is not AR coated and creates secondary beams.
-This can increase the total amount of diffused light but this has not been proven.
-In order to be conservative we assume that the diffusion will remain the same for V+MS and only the coupling factor K will be reduced thanks to the increased finesse and smaller end mirrors transmission.
+The residual factor 2 to 5 could be attributed to the fact that the second face of the WE mirror is not AR coated and creates secondary beams which might increase the total amount of diffused light.
+However this hypothesis has not been demonstrated.
+In order to be conservative, we assume that the diffusion will remain the same for Virgo+MS and only the coupling factor K will be reduced thanks to the increased finesse and smaller end mirrors transmission.

-Figure 5.3 shows the impact of diffused light for the NE and WE bench compared to Virgo+ design sensitivity.
+The Noise Budget of Virgo+ with Monolithic Suspensions Figure 5.3 shows the impact of diffused light for the NE and WE bench compared to Virgo+MS design sensitivity.
 Thus, prediction is that the noise should lay a factor 5 to 10 below the design sensitivity.
 This implies that the NE bench resonance at 18 Hz should be reduced by a factor 2 to 3 (it is now a factor 2 to 3 higher than at WE).
 This can be achieved by installing a mechanical damper as it is now on WEB.
 The line at 45 Hz should also be reduced for both benches.
 This line originates from the fan of the vacuum turbo pump.
 A seismic isolation of this fan seems feasible and a factor ten reduction of the fan line should not be a problem.

-Figure 5.3 Top: Estimation of diffused light noise from WE for Virgo+MS (red) compared to the V+MS design (black) and the design divided by 10 (dashed).
-The coupling factor has been rescaled with respect to Virgo to account for the new ITF parameters: F=150 and T{end}=3ppm.
+Figure 5.3.
+Top: Estimation of diffused light noise from WE for Virgo+MS (red) compared to the Virgo+MS design (black) and the design divided by 10 (dashed).
+The coupling factor has been rescaled with respect to Virgo to account for the new ITF parameters: F=150 and $T{end}=3ppm$.
 Bottom: same for NE.